minijaham/FeedHealCMD/README.md

 4. Enjoy!

 Note: If there are any issues with the plugin, feel free to edit them however you want.
 Just please don't forget to read [LICENSE](https://github.com/minijaham/FeedHealCMD/blob/master/LICENSE)
+Also, I will be adding more useful commands such as /speed, so if you have any other suggestions, please feel free to create an issue!